bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Ansible default hash_behaviour is replace. **BlueBanquise** is using merge.

-When using replace, when a dictionarry is impacted by the variables precedence mechanism, Ansible overwrite the full dictionarry if a variable has an higher precedence somewhere.
+When using replace, when a dictionary is impacted by the variable’s precedence mechanism, Ansible overwrite the full dictionary if a variable has a higher precedence somewhere.

-When using replace, Ansible will only update the related variable, and keep the original dictionarry and values for all other variables in this doctionarry.
+When using replace, Ansible will only update the related variable, and keep the original dictionary and values for all other variables in this dictionary.

 Jinja2
 ------

 Jinja2 is the templating language used by Ansible to render templates in roles.
-It is heavily used in the stack, and learing Jinja2 will often be needed to create custom roles.
+It is heavily used in the stack, and learning Jinja2 will often be needed to create custom roles.
 (But Jinja2 is very simple).

-Full documentation is available in a single page: https://jinja.palletsprojects.com/en/2.10.x/templates/
+Full documentation is available in a single page: `Jinja2 template designer <https://jinja.palletsprojects.com/en/2.10.x/templates/>`_

 Stack vocabulary
 ================